 Grand View Student Health Center is offered by Unity Point Health Systems/Blank Children's Hospital.
 It is located in the Wellness Center on the 1st floor.
 Our health care staff is available to help you with your health care needs while you are a student at Grand View University.
 All visits are confidential.
-Insurance is filed through your insurance company.
-If insurance does not cover, sick visits are free and physical and women's health exams and influenza vaccines are \$25, allergy injections are \$100/semester, and TB tests are \$20.
+Sick visits are free and physical and women's health exams and influenza vaccines are \$25, allergy injections are \$100/semester, and TB tests are \$20.
 Other injections will vary according to vaccine.